ostark/craft-stderr-logger/README.md

-# craft-stderr-logger
+# Craft Plugin: stderr

-Write logs to the php://stderr stream.
+This plugin pipes logs to php://stderr stream.
+It works with fortrabbit.com & heroku.com